HL7/fhir-shorthand/input/pagecontent/reference.md

 **Note:** When using caret paths to access metadata of element definitions, there is a REQUIRED space before the `^` character.

 A special case of the ElementDefinition path is setting properties of the first element of the differential (i.e., `StructureDefinition.differential.element[0]`).
 This element always refers to the profile or standalone extension itself.
-Since this element does not correspond to a named element appearing in an instance, the dot or full stop (`.`) SHALL be used to represent it (The dot symbol is often used to represent "current context" in other languages).
+Since this element does not correspond to a named element appearing in an instance, the dot or full stop (`.`) SHALL be used to represent it.
+(The dot symbol is often used to represent "current context" in other languages.)
 It is important to note that the "self" elements are not the elements of a StructureDefinition directly, but elements of the first ElementDefinition contained in the StructureDefinition.
 The syntax is:

 ```
 . ^<element of StructureDefinition.differential[0]>